docdnp/wsevent/README.md

 scripts/build/docker-build
 ```

-This script creates the image `wsevent:latest` by default.
+This script creates the image `thednp/wsevent:latest` by default.
 If you want to change the name and/or the tag to be used, call:

 ```